allbyai/ToRoLaMa/README.md

 We used benchmark results of [Vicuna and PhoGPT](https://docs.google.com/spreadsheets/d/122ldeXuBmLSFFqaFbflj82VyYTKL-Qc2hZiTI9csc-Q/edit#gid=44668470) to evaluate ToRoLaMa and compared our results with others using the [Fastchat MT-bench method](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).The table bellow shows that **ToRoLaMa** performs competitively against state-of-the-art models like ChatGPT.

 The Fastchat benchmark method, used for evaluating language models, primarily focuses on the accuracy of information in responses.
 However, an important aspect not accounted for in this method is the accuracy in the choice of language (English vs. Vietnamese).
 Both **URA-LLaMA-7B** and **URA-LLaMA-13B** often respond in English to Vietnamese questions.
-Their performance might be rated much lower when specifically benchmarked for proficiency in Vietnamese.
+Their performance may be rated much lower when specifically benchmarked for proficiency in Vietnamese.

-The benchmark scores shown in the table bellow:
+The benchmark scores are shown in the following table:

 Ranking | Model          | Score   |
 | ------------- | ------------- | ------------- |